Maidenform (Mad Men): Production

+The episode was written by Matthew Weiner and directed by Phil Abraham.
+Weiner explained that the "Jackie vs. Marilyn" concept reflects how men categorize women, echoing the Madonna–whore complex, and emphasizing the gap between perception and reality and "how we come across to other people".

+Elisabeth Moss noted that Peggy represents early working women striving for equality, with the country club scene marking Peggy's realization that she will not be accepted as "one of the boys".
+Weiner further highlighted themes of identity and reputation, which was explored through Don's fixed public image.

+In 2019, Weiner commented on "Maidenform":

-the first episode of the show where I was like, "This cannot be done on any other show."
-Because it’s so psychological and it’s about an idea, which is, "How am I perceived by other people?"
+[It was] the first episode of the show where I was like, "This cannot be done on any other show".
+It's so psychological and about [the] idea [of], "How am I perceived by other people?"

-It’s thematically hammered over and over — in the ad campaign, in Don and Bobbie Barrett’s relationship, Don versus Sally, Betty in the bathing suit.
-At the time, I was like, "Is anybody going to understand this?"
-Because we’re telling a story here that probably looks like something about Don’s busted romance, and conflict in the office, and Peggy trying to get ahead.
-But what it really is, is "I look in the mirror and I don’t like what I see.
-What do other people see?"
-And that’s because I’ve created this false self.
+It’s thematically hammered over and over — in the ad campaign, in Don and Bobbie's relationship, Don and Sally, Betty in the bathing suit.
+At the time, I [thought], "Is anybody going to understand this?"
+[We were] telling a story that [considers] Don's busted romance, conflict in the office, and Peggy trying to get ahead.
+But what it really is, "I look in the mirror and I don’t like what I see.
+What do other people see?".

-Just that sentence that I gave you right there — I would have never thought that was the subject of a TV show if I hadn’t sat in a room with David Chase for four years.
-Even though it is the substance of our lives.